 The Nissan e-NV200 is one of a handful of electric vans currently on sale in the UK.
 Its only real rival in the small-van class right now is the Renault Kangoo Z.E., Citroen Berlingo Electric and Peugeot Partner Electric, but the main advantage that the e-NV200 has over these vans is its longer driving range.
 There are a few new small electric vans on the horizon too, including the taxi-based LEVC VN5.

-The e-NV200 has been on sale since 2013, but was recently updated with the latest running gear from the Nissan Leaf.
+The e-NV200 has been on sale since 2013, but was recently updated with the latest battery from the Nissan Leaf.
 That means its range has been extended by around 60% over the old model, with a maximum quoted range of 124 miles.
 There's more than enough capacity in the 40kWh battery for the e-NV200 to cope with a day’s work.

 From a standard three-pin socket, it takes over 12 hours to charge from flat, while at the other end of the spectrum, high-voltage public charging from a CHAdeMO supply can replenish the battery from 10 to 80% in as little as 45 minutes.
 However, lower-spec versions of the e-NV200 don’t have this facility available as standard.